opensearch-project/project-website/_posts/2025-11-19-introducing-agentic-search.md

 **Agentic search** provides more comprehensive understanding by interpreting the full context and your goal, focusing specifically on black sunglasses suitable for gifting.

 **Semantic search** understands semantic meaning and correctly identifies "shades" as sunglasses.
-However, it may also return results for anything black-colored, because it processes all query terms without understanding your complete intent.
+However, it may also return results for anything black in color because it processes all query terms without understanding your complete intent.

 These comparisons illustrate agentic search's core advantage: going beyond keyword matching or simple semantic similarity by deeply understanding intent, selecting the right tools, and incorporating external information when needed.